Uploading and Displaying Videos with Next.js

 npm i tailwindcss@latest postcss@latest autoprefixer@latest formidable cloudinary

-To fully setup TailwindCSS in a Next.js environment, follow this tutorial.
+For the full TailwindCSS setup in a Next.js project, follow this tutorial.

 Vercel Serverless Function